Alert

 • Contact the worker to discuss the taper plan and send the opioid long-term prescription approval letter but customize it to outline the taper plan and the treatment recommendations.

-• Create a service provider custom letter to the pharmacy dispensing the medication.
+• Send a Service Provider Custom letter to the pharmacy dispensing the medication.
 Include the taper dosage, frequency and time frame in the letter.

 Upon completion of the tapering plan: